 1) Regular Payments vs. Lump Sum

-Though both income protection and critical illness will provide you with a pay out should you by unable to work due to illness, the type of payout will depend on the policy you choose.
+Though both income protection and critical illness will provide you with a payout should you be unable to work due to illness, the type of payout will depend on the policy you choose.

 Income protection is designed to actually protect your level of income and will pay out a regular income for a fixed length of time so that you can maintain your standard of living.